Ultimate Guide to Argentina’s Salt Flats!

 - Food & Restrooms at Salt Flats?
 No food, but there are several Port-a-Potties.

 - Where to Stay if You Want to Visit at Sunrise or Sunset = If it was me, I’d stay in Purmamarca, where the “Hill of Seven Colors” is located.
-I’d do this for two reasons: 1) It’s a cute town, & by staying there, you’ll be able to see the painted hills at sunrise or sunset as well, & 2) It’s only a 90-minute drive to Salinas Grandes vs. from Salta, which is more like 4+ hours.
+I’d do this for two reasons: 1) It’s a cute town, & by staying there, you’ll be able to see the painted hills at sunrise or sunset, & 2) It’s only a 90-minute drive to Salinas Grandes vs. from Salta, which is more like 4+ hours.

 - Biggest Difference Between Uyuni & Salinas Grandes = Uyuni is MUCH larger (it’s the largest Salt Flat in the world), & tours typically spend MUCH more time here ~ as much as 2-3 days.
 You can also stay in salt hotels at Uyuni, which you can’t at Salinas Grandes.
 But a major plus for Salinas Grandes is their beautiful, turquoise pools.
-Also, getting to Bolivia can be much more difficult, as it requires Visas (for U.S. & other citizens), & the journey can be very long.
-But friends of mine who’ve been to both RAVED about Uyuni ~ so I think that’s the pinnacle!
+Also, getting to Bolivia can be much more difficult, as it requires Visas (for U.S. & other citizens), & the journey is long.

 (But I was very happy with Salinas Grandes.)

-Ultimate Guide to Argentina’s Salt Flats!
+Ultimate Guide to Argentina’s Salt Flats

-There aren’t many online guides for Argentina’s Salt Flats ~ but my disappointment with the ones I did find, was they hardly showed any photos!
+There aren’t many online guides for Argentina’s Salt Flats ~ but my disappointment with the ones I did find, was they hardly showed any photos.
 And the ones that did, only showed photos of the Salt Flats themselves, without highlighting the surrounding area, which I thought was GORGEOUS.
 I found “painted hills” all over the place ~ not just in Purmamarca.

 In my opinion: this whole journey is beautiful ~ not just the Salt Flats.